-Developer: Wolf Team Publisher: Renovation Released: 1992 Genre: Action Platform: Genesis
+Developer: Wolf Team Publisher: Renovation Released: 1992 Genre: Action

 Even though the American box art blatantly tries to paint Earnest Evans as an Indiana Jones expy outside of a whip and exploring the occasional tomb they have nothing in common.
 Earnest Evans is similar to Castlevania, a fact that becomes more evident the deeper you progress.
 That is, if you last that long.
 Rarely have I seen a game actively try to push players away to this degree.

 The control issues make navigating the levels a chore.
 If they were the only problem maybe Earnest Evans would be tolerable.
 But there are other flaws.
 The animation issues bleed into the controls in other ways.
 There is a decent amount of platforming and it never feels intuitive.
 Sometimes Earnest will hit the edge of a platform and climb up, other times he’ll drop like a brick.
-Allegedly you can scale vertical surfaces but it’s a crapshoot when it works or not.
+Allegedly you can scale vertical surfaces but it’s a toss up when it works or not.
 The game suffers from bad hit detection which is flat out odd.
-Your whip attacks cover a wide range so it is disheartening to see them blatantly pass through enemies repeatedly.
+Your whip attacks cover a wide range so it is disheartening to see them blatantly phase through enemies consistently.
 Anytime you have to swing from hooks prepare for frustration.
-Between the whip not latching on to the broken sense of momentum, it never works consistently.
+Between the whip not latching to the broken sense of momentum, it never works consistently.
 That is something you can say about the entire game.

 Between the broken controls and awful hit detection Earnest Evans is extremely difficult.
 It is made even worse by its lack of invincibility frames.
 Like Turrican touching an enemy or obstacle will drain your health until you break contact.
 That means even the simplest bat or bug can drain your lives in seconds.
-Getting away isn’t easy since you have to stop and plan your actions at all times.
+Getting away is not easy since you have to stop and plan your actions at all times.
 If the controls and life draining enemies don’t get you the confusing level design will.
-Most levels have no clear direction and you’ll either run into the end level boss or exit by accident.
+Most levels have no clear direction and you will either run into the end level boss or exit by accident.
 Even the bosses, in spite of their cool design, fail to excite due to the myriad issues the game has.

 In Closing